 Lately I’ve been putting a lot of focus on trying to diversify my palate.
-If you’ve enjoyed any of the previous recipes found here like the Shakshuka, you may remember me mentioning that a great way to be successful and happy with the Paleo diet is to experiment with cooking other cultural dishes.
+If you’ve enjoyed any of the previous recipes found here like the Shakshuka, you may remember me mentioning that a great way to be successful and happy with Paleo is to experiment with cooking other cultural dishes.
 You’ll quickly notice that you no longer feel limited when it comes to what you can and cannot eat.
 The traditional food of certain cultures will be more difficult to work with in terms of making the food suitable to the Paleo lifestyle, but you will be surprised by how much is actually Paleo-friendly.
 For example, you will find it easy to follow Thai and Indian recipes, while many Italian specialties tend to require more creativity and substitutions.

 I was inspired to make something Mexican, knowing that it would probably be somewhat of a challenge given that most traditional Mexican recipes contain a lot of legumes.
 The difficult thing with this is that there is not a lot of Paleo alternatives to legumes, so you have to be able to completely eliminate them from the recipe without making it a flop.
 I opted to make a light soup suitable for these hot summer days.
 Hot soup is certainly not something usually enjoyed in the summer time, but I find it can be great when a lot of fresh and vibrant flavours are used.
 For instance, this recipe calls for fresh cherry tomatoes that are not cooked in anyway, just thrown in the finished product at the last minute.
 When you bite into a ripe tomato, it’s bursting with summer flavours.
 There is also a handful of cilantro used, also a very refreshing taste.